Thanks for stopping by the Lonesome Dove Rescue!

 We’d like you to meet our family and get to know us.
 We love what we do!

 Our Mission Statement: To prevent animal cruelty.

 We find homes for animals in need.
 We take possession and ownership of the surrendered animal on a case-by-case basis.
 We help educate people: those surrendering and those adopting animals.
 We socialize and retrain these animals to become a quality part of their new home.
-We try to change the mind set of persons surrendering their animals so it can become a positive experience.
-We have educational programs that are geared towards first time owners and youth.
+We try to change the mindset of persons surrendering their animals so it can become a positive experience.
+We have educational programs that are geared towards first-time owners and youth.
 We also offer classes for the well-schooled and advanced individuals.
 We are believers in the therapeutic use of animals in human rehabilitation with both physical and social issues.
-We are fierce believers in rehabilitation of animals, both physical and mental.
+We are fierce believers in the rehabilitation of animals, both physical and mental.

 We are blessed to be a part of the healing, watching these families regain their footing and pride, knowing they are now a better path, all the while knowing that their animals are no longer suffering, and are instead in the loving care of new families who are tending to their needs.

 As always, in the event of a local disaster, we will continue to provide support in any way possible, including transportation and temporary housing for displaced animals up to our capacity.

 Our Two Programs are: